kevchu3/openshift4-upi-homelab/README.md

   * Installing the OpenShift Command-line Interface
   * Manually creating the installation configuration file
   * Creating the Ignition config files
-    * I've provided a helper script that can be run: `create-ignition-configs.sh`
+    * I've provided a helper script that can be run: `./create-ignition-configs.sh`
     * The Ignition config files should be placed in the web directory of the httpd server on the UPI helper node: `cp *.ign /var/www/html/ignition/`
     * Run `/usr/local/bin/helpernodecheck install-info` for more info.